The Strategic Role of Workforce Management

 By Brad Cleveland

-(The following excerpt, written by Brad, is part of a recent ICMI Contact Center Workforce Management Practices Report.)
+(The following excerpt, written by Brad, first appeared as part of an ICMI Contact Center Workforce Management Practices Report.)

 Effective workforce management (WFM) involves the totality of forecasting, staffing, scheduling, and making adjustments in real-time when unexpected changes occur.
 The objective is to get the right number of people in the right places at the right times, doing the right things.
 No more, no fewer – overstaff your center and profitability will deteriorate as costs increase; schedule too few agents and customers will abandon, handling times will increase and poor word of mouth will put your brand at risk.

 That’s easier said than done in a contact center, where the workload – based on minute-by-minute customer demands – is a moving target.
-The very forces that are making workforce management more difficult – more complex products and services, new types of contacts (e.g., from social media), heightened customer expectations, and the need for more diverse agent skills – are creating an environment in which getting it right is more important than ever (see Factors).
+The very forces that are making workforce management more difficult – more complex products and services, new types of contacts, heightened customer expectations, and the need for more diverse agent skills – are creating an environment in which getting it right is more important than ever.
+Some of the factors impacting workforce management include:

 Factors Impacting Workforce Management